Save and Load models¶

 You can read/write them with

 scripts/dump-model-params.py can be used to remove unnecessary variables in a checkpoint

 It takes a metagraph file (which is also saved by

 ModelSaver) and only saves variables that the model needs at inference time.

 Model loading (in both training and inference) is through the

-Currently there are two ways a session can be restored:
+There are two ways a session can be initialized:

 which restores a TF checkpoint,

 or session_init=DictRestore(…) which restores a dict.